cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

   and is entirely automated, with the *switchover* operation starting once all the replicas have been upgraded
-* `manual`: the rolling update process is suspended immediately after all replicas have been upgraded, and can only be completed with a manual switchover triggered by an administrator with:
+* `manual`: the rolling update process is suspended immediately after all replicas have been upgraded and can only be completed with a manual switchover triggered by an administrator with:
   `kubectl cnp promote [cluster] [pod]`